Last Updated on 10 February 2025

 You can end the visit of Noto by taking Via Cavour, parallel to Corso Vittorio Emanuele.
 Exactly behind the Cathedral you will find on its right and left the Palazzo Trigona and the Palazzo Astuto , obviously also of Baroque style.
 Near the Palazzo Astuto, as previously written, there is the beautiful concave church of Montevergine.

-These are the main things to see in Noto, let’s go now to discover something less known, top secret, Noto Antica.
+These are the main things to see in Noto, now I take you to discover something less known, top secret, Noto Antica.

 Ancient Noto

 About 10 km from Noto, on the slopes of Mount Alveria, is the ancient urban center of Noto destroyed by the earthquake .
-The ancient city has origins that date back to the Bronze Age , and then passed into the hands of Greeks, Romans, Arabs, Normans and Aragonese.
+The ancient cityhas origins that go as far back as the Bronze Age, and then passed into the hands of the Greeks, Romans, Arabs, Normans, and Aragonese.

 Here history goes hand in hand with nature, the view is fantastic and you are totally immersed in the green, with the Mediterranean scrub that over the centuries has regained its own space, merging with the ruins of Noto Antica.